ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.3 Action Requests/3.2.3.1 GL Journal/HOME.md

     * Must be open for detail posting, and not a summary combination code.
   * **CVR Matching Rules (message then technical rule)**
     * _Purpose is required for Expense Accounts (OPER_ACC_PURPOSE_1)_
-      * If the account descends from 50000X, then the purpose must be a non 00 value.
+      * If the account descends from 5XXXXX, then the purpose must be a non 00 value.
     * _Financial Aid Expenses must have Student Financial Aid purpose code 78 (OPER_ACC_PURPOSE_4)_
       * If the account descends from 51000A, then the purpose code must be 78.
-    * _Purpose code 78 (Student Financial Aid) must only be used with Financial Aid Expenses (OPER_ACC_PURPOSE_5)_
-      * If the purpose code is 78, then the account must descend from 51000A.
     * _Auxiliary Funds should only be used for Auxiliary Enterprise (76) purposes (OPER_FUND_PURPOSE)_
       * If the fund is a descendent of 1100C, then purpose code must be 76.
     * _Purpose code 76 (Auxiliary Enterprises) must only be used with Financial Auxilary Funds (OPER_PURPOSE_FUND)_